 curl -sfL https://get.k3s.io | K3S_URL=https://portraittogo.com:6443 K3S_TOKEN=mynodetoken sh -s -

-According to the docs the config should reside in /etc/systemd/system/k3s.service
+According to the documentation the config should reside in /etc/systemd/system/k3s.service

 on the server.